Relintai/pandemonium_engine_docs/usage/editor/using_the_web_editor.md

   protocol will not work.
 - No project exporting.
-As a workaround, you can download the project source using **Project > Tools > Download Project Source** and export it using a `native version of the Godot editor ( https://godotengine.org/download )`.
+As a workaround, you can download the project source using **Project > Tools > Download Project Source** and export it using a `native version of the Pandemonium editor ( https://pandemoniumengine.org/download )`.
 - The editor won't warn you when closing the tab with unsaved changes.
 - No lightmap baking support.
-You can still use existing lightmaps if they were baked with a native version of the Godot editor (e.g. by importing an existing project).
+You can still use existing lightmaps if they were baked with a native version of the Pandemonium editor (e.g. by importing an existing project).

 The following features are unlikely to be supported due to inherent limitations